-English stonecrop is a ground hugging form that tends to spread out stems and root at internodes.
+English stonecrop is a ground hugging form that tends to spread out stems and roots at internodes.
 Over time a small patch of English stonecrop can become a large, dense mat.
-The flowers are on short stalks, star shaped and white or blushed pink.
+The flowers are on short stalks, star-shaped, and white or blushed pink.
 The blooms are very attractive to bees and hoverflies as well as certain species of ants.

 How to Grow English Stonecrop Sedum